nojsja/electron-re/README.md

 #### III ) Instruction 1: Service
 -----
-> working with MessageChannel, remember to check usage "Instruction 2".
+> working with MessageChannel, remember to check "Instruction 2".

 ##### 1. The arguments to create a service
 The `service` process is a customized render process that works in the background, receiving `path`, `options` as arguments: